BragdonD/array-complexs-C/README.md

 First you will need to build the project, the makefile is provided with the program, so you just need to enter the following command at the racine of the workspace folder: mingw32-make.
 Ok so now, you have build the project, (the makefile is setup to compile the program for debug mode) you can now run the program by running the following once again at the racine of the workspace folder : .\bin\main.

 In the program, you will be able to use multiple commands.
 They will be presented to you by a menu when the program is running.
-I even created some functionnality but I didn't put them inside the switch command, so the user cannot really use them right now.
-Feel free to add them inside the main switch (you will need to edit the menu and the value of the condition to end the program).

 ## Warning